CEAOD/ceaod.github.io/_pages/contribute.md

 - Now you can see, your changes is committed and nothing is in `Changes` panel.
 Click `Publish branch` to submit the dataset.
 ![Submit 2](/assets/images/guide/10.png#fig)  <br />
 8. **Review the dataset**
 You can commit and publish the dataset many times using GitHub Desktop.
-Once you done, go to `https://github.com/CEAOD/Data/branches`, you can see your dataset there, click `New pull request` to notice the maintainer merge your dataset to the `master` branch which is showed in [Download section](/download/).
+Once you done, go to `https://github.com/CEAOD/Data/branches`, you can see your dataset there, click `New pull request` to notice the maintainers merge your dataset to the `master` branch which is showed in [Download section](/download/).
 ![Submit 2](/assets/images/guide/11.png#fig)  <br />